Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Fuel efficiency is closely tied to engine performance.
 When an engine is running smoothly, it consumes less fuel to maintain speed.
 The knock sensor plays a significant role in ensuring this efficiency.
 By detecting and preventing engine knocking, it helps the ECU optimize fuel injection and ignition timing.
 This optimization reduces the likelihood of premature combustion, which can decrease fuel efficiency.
 In essence, the knock sensor acts as a guardian of your engine’s health, ensuring that it runs as efficiently as possible.

 By understanding the function of a knock sensor, you can appreciate its importance in maintaining your vehicle’s performance and fuel efficiency.
-Whether you’re driving on the highway or navigating through city streets, the knock sensor works tirelessly behind the scenes to keep your engine running smoothly and efficiently.
+Whether you’re driving on the highway or navigating through city streets, the works tirelessly behind the scenes to keep your engine running smoothly and efficiently.

 Types of Knock Sensors